Events

 }

-Events serve as the input for the trigger system.
-When an entity mutation emits an event, matching triggers are activated:
+Events serve as the input for the automation system.
+When a data mutation emits an event, matching automations are activated:

 Entity mutation occurs